wcm-io-devops/ansible-jenkins-pipeline-library/README.md

 role to install/uninstall the plugins needed by the [jenkins-pipeline-library](https://github.com/wcm-io-devops/jenkins-pipeline-library)

-As transinient dependency this role uses the [wcm-io-devops.jenkins-facts](https://github.com/wcm-io-devops/ansible-jenkins-facts) role to retrieve the list of installed plugins from the Jenkins instance.
+As transitive dependency this role uses the [wcm-io-devops.jenkins-facts](https://github.com/wcm-io-devops/ansible-jenkins-facts) role to retrieve the list of installed plugins from the Jenkins instance.